jdittrich/userNeedResearchBook/text/04_dataAnalysis.md

 Organizing the notes by this _same things mentioned_-method would help us find notes concerned with a specific thing or assessment: If you want to see everything that related to recipes on paper, you can go through the notes in one group; If you would like to know about digital recipes, you could look it up in the other group.

 However, organizing by the “same things mentioned”-method has its weaknesses: A theme named “digital recipes” only communicates that the underlying notes are _somehow_ related to digital recipes.
 You still need to go through the underlying notes to find out what participants did with their digital recipes, what motivates them or which problems they face.

-The names of themes created by organizing by the same things mentioned-method are just labels for the content and have no meaning on its their own: “digital recipes” does not tell you anything interesting itself.
+The names of themes created by organizing by the same things mentioned-method are just labels for the content and have no meaning on their own: “digital recipes” does not tell you anything interesting itself.
 However, you can create themes that stand on their own if you created them based on the insights you can draw from the notes in the group.

 <!-- EXAMPLE-START -->
 If you use the same notes but organize them based on insights, it might look like this: